-Talking to nursery, school or college about special educational needs
+Talking to your education setting about special educational needs

-- what makes you think your child has special educational needs
+- what makes you think they have special educational needs (SEN)

-- whether your child learns at the same rate as others their age
+- whether you believe they learn at the same rate as others their age

 - what you can do to help

 - what the education setting can do to help and what additional support they can put in place